 Through illness, the organism discovers new modes of normativity.
 For Serres, the episodes of crisis represented by illness provoke an organic system to settle around ‘counternorms’.
 The parasite hardens the system against further parasitism.p.
 91

 The parasite gives the host the means to be safe from the parasite.
 The organism reinforces its resistance and increases its adaptability.
 It is moved a bit away from its equilibrium and it is then even more strongly at equilibrium.
-The generous hosts are therefore stronger than the bodies without visits(SERRES, 1982, p.
+The generous hosts are therefore stronger than the bodies without visits; generation increases resistance right in the middle of endemic diseases.
+Thus parasitism contributes to the formation of adapted species from the point of view of evolution.(SERRES, 1982, p.
 193).

 Although the parasite appears to take without giving back, this is not strictly accurate in most cases.
 Consider the uninvited guest who draws up their chair to the dinner table.
 They ‘pay’ for their meal not with coins, but rather with their conviviality and fine story telling – ‘he obtains the roast and pays for it with stories’ (ibid, p.
 36).
 This is an exchange of sorts albeit an apparently unequal one.
 This raises the obvious question of why a host would tolerate such a deal?